 - 230. Mathematical Methods in Chemical Engineering.
 (3) Three hours of lecture per week.
 Prerequisites: Math 53 and 54, or equivalent; open to seniors with consent of instructor.
 Mathematical formulation and solution of problems drawn from the fields of heat and mass transfer, fluid mechanics, thermodynamics, and reaction kinetics employing ordinary and partial differential equations, variational calculus, and Fourier methods.
 (F) - 232.
 Computational Methods in Chemical Engineering.
 (3) Three hours of lecture per week.
 Prerequisite: 230.
 Open to senior honor students.
 Introduction to modern computational methods for treatment of problems not amenable to analytic solutions.
 Application of numerical techniques to chemical engineering calculations with emphasis on computer methods. - 240.
 Thermodynamics for Chemical Product and Process Design.
 (3) Three hours of lecture per week.
 Prerequisites: Math 53 and 54, or equivalent; 141 or equivalent; open to seniors with consent of instructor.
-First and second laws of thermodynamics, thermodynamic calculus.
-Criteria for thermodynamic equilibrium.
-Thermodynamic properties of pure materials and their relation to molecular constitution.
-Mixtures.
-Phase equilibria, chemical reaction equilibria.
-Thermodynamics of systems under stress, or in electric, magnetic, or potential fields.
+Topics covered include molecular thermodynamics of pure substances and mixtures, interfacial thermodynamics, statistical mechanics, and computer simulations.
 (F) - 241.
 Molecular Thermodynamics for Phase Equilibria in Chemical Engineering.
 (2) Two hours of lecture per week.
 Prerequisite: 141 or equivalent.
 Engineering-oriented synthesis of molecular models with statistical and classical thermodynamics.
 Quantitative representation of vapor-liquid, liquid-liquid, and solid-fluid equilibria.
 In addition, to phase equilibria for conventional, chemical, and petrochemical industries, attention is given to supercritical extraction, polymers, gels, electrolytes, adsorption, hydrates, and to selected topics in biothermodynamics. - 244.
 Kinetics and Reaction Engineering.
 (3) Three hours of lecture per week.
-Prerequisites: 142 and 230, or equivalent; open to seniors with consent of instructor.
-Microscopic processes in chemical reactors: kinetics, catalysis.
+Prerequisites: 142 or equivalent; open to seniors with consent of instructor.
+Molecular processes in chemical systems, kinetics and catalysis.
 Interaction of mass and heat transfer in chemical processes.
 Performance of systems with chemical reactors. - 245.
 Catalysis.
 (3) Three hours of lecture per week.
 Prerequisite: 244 or Chemistry 223, or consent of instructor.
 Adsorption and kinetics of surface reactions; catalyst preparation and characterization; poisoning, selectivity, and empirical activity patterns in catalysis; surface chemistry, catalytic mechanisms, and modern experimental techniques in catalytic research; descriptive examples of industrial catalytic systems. - 246.
 Principles of Electrochemical Engineering.
 (3) Three hours of lecture per week.
 Prerequisite: Graduate standing or consent of instructor.
 Electrode processes in electrolysis and in galvanic cells.
 Charge and mass transfer in ionic media.
 Criteria of scale-up.